-In fiscal year 2023, MHF reported a Change in Net Position of \$2,725,053 attributable to higher interest income on its reserves.
 In fiscal year 2024, MHF reported a Change in Net Position of \$5,586,306 primarily attributable to the interest income on reserves and the reversal of allowance for loan losses discussed above.
+In second quarter of fiscal year 2025, the change in Net Position of \$1,077,207 mostly came from interest on reserves.

-As described below in "Single Family Information - Certain Additional Expected Single Family Claims" and "Multifamily Information - Certain Additional Expected Multifamily Claims," the

-Administration has notified MHF of defaults under insured mortgages that are expected to result in additional claims to MHF.
-Payment of these claims is not reflected in MHF's Statement of Net Assets yet; however, MHF included provisions for these claims in its allowance for unpaid insurance losses.
+As described below in "Single Family Information - Certain Additional Expected Single Family Claims" and "Multifamily Information - Certain Additional Expected Multifamily Claims," the Administration has notified MHF of defaults under insured mortgages that are expected to result in additional claims to MHF.
+MHF included provisions for these claims in its allowance for unpaid insurance losses.